ios App, 2017

 Budgets were a dirty word with those I interviewed.
 Most found the experience of sitting down and calculating a budget unbearably tedious.
 They were also unhappy with the automatic budgeting that Mint provided, since it assumed the user spent a uniform amount on the same things every month.

-How might we keep a user’s finances on track without a typical budget?
+Problem Statement: How might we keep a user’s finances on track without a traditional budget?

 2 of 6

 For a user to break the paycheck-to-paycheck cycle, their income needs to serve three purposes at the bare minimum: pay for essentials (monthly bills), pay for everyday spending, and work towards financial goals like debt payoff or saving.

 With those three categories in mind, I wanted to demonstrate how a user’s income is partitioned into money for Bills, Spending, and Goals.
 Showing this as a step-by-step process using animation and color would make it easy to understand.